 Yes.
 A second scan can be useful after legitimate revision, especially if you improved specificity, evidence, clarity, and consistency of voice.

 A better AI detection workflow starts with better interpretation.
-When you understand what the score means, how confidence affects the signal, and why highlighted sentences matter, the result becomes more useful and more responsible.
+When you understand what the score means, how Signal Consistency affects the reading, and why highlighted sentences matter, the result becomes more useful and more responsible.